-The US EPA and CPE are pleased to explain the Federal Emission Control Systems Warranty on your 2025 small off-road engine (SORE) and engine powered equipment.
-New engines and equipment must be designed, built and equipped, at the time of sale, to meet U.S. EPA regulations for small off-road engines (SORE).
-CPE warrants the emission control system on your small off-road engine (SORE) and equipment for the period of time listed below, provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your equipment.
+The U.S. EPA and CPE are pleased to explain the Federal Emission Control Systems Warranty on your 2025 small off-road engine and engine powered equipment.
+New equipment that use small off-road engines must be designed, built and equipped to meet U.S. EPA regulations.

+CPE must warrant the exhaust and evaporative emission control system on your small off-road engine for the period listed below, provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your equipment.

-Your emission control system may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter and fuel lines.
-Also included may be hoses, belts, connectors and other emission related assemblies.
-Where a warrantable condition exits, CPE will repair your small off-road engine (SORE) at no cost to you including diagnosis, parts and labor.
+Your emission control system may include parts such as: carburetors, fuel tanks, fuel lines, (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps, connectors, and other associated components.
+Also included may be the fuel-injection system, the ignition system, catalytic converter and other emission related assemblies.
+Where a warrantable condition exits, CPE will repair your small off-road engine at no cost to you including diagnosis, parts and labor.